csorbazoli/csorbazoli.github.io/junit-tools-updatesite/README.md

 Feel free to clone this repository and play around with the test generation functionality of the plug-in.

 ### Testing static methods
+This is the simplest case as the test class does not need any specific annotation, and no need to initialize the tested class either.

 | Base class  | Test class |
 | ------------- | ------------- |
 | ![Static method in base class](images/sample_static_method_base.png)  | ![Test for static method](images/sample_static_method_test.png)  |

+> Note, that the gherkin style comments are separating the test method body to distinct blocks that clearly shows what are prerequisites, what is tested and what do we check.

 ### Testing a method with simple input parameters